ConnorA19/XORCacheCompression/README.md

 # Benchmarks
 There are 4 benchmarks for testing the program.
 Each has a differently composed array, and a given task to complete:

-1. Full array with all zeroes except one random single value, find non-zero value
+1. Fill array with all zeroes except one random single value, find non-zero value
-2. Full array with sequentially increasing values, count the number of 5's
+2. Fill array with sequentially increasing values, count the number of 5's
-3. Full array with random values % 10, count the number of 5's
+3. Fill array with random values % 10, count the number of 5's
 4. Fill array with a 5 every 10th value of zeroes

 # Testing Benchmarks